xendit/kompare/README.md

 Finished all comparison works!
 ```

 **Notice:** The software assumes the current context as the source cluster by default (use `-s` or `--source` to set a different source context).
-The `-t` option specifies the destination cluster.
+The `-t` option specifies the destination/target cluster in your comparison.
+If it was number comparison -s is LHS and -t is RHS.

-**Notice:** Therefore, the source cluster is typically considered the source of truth for the comparison.
+**Notice:** The source cluster is typically considered the source of truth for the comparison in Kompare.

 ### Prerequisites